-What has Been Accomplished to Date in the Program?
+What has Been Accomplished to Date?

-Complete (Phase 1 & 2):
+Complete (Phase 1, 2, 3):

-Completed 23 conservation easements, protecting 2,987 acres of habitat and 31 miles of shoreline.
+Completed 28 conservation easements, protecting 3,653 acres of habitat and 41 miles of shoreline.
+Completed 880 acres of restoration/ enhancement of wetland and prairie habitats.

-In Progress (Phases 3, 4, 5, & 6):
+In Progress (Phases 4, 5, 6, 7, 8):

-Eight conservation easements have been completed protecting 1,132 acres of habitat and over 18 miles of shoreline.
-So far, 225 acres of restoration/enhancement of wetland and prairie habitats have been completed with additional acres underway.
+Twenty conservation easements have been completed, protecting 3,186 acres of habitat and 24 miles of shoreline; 4,725 acres of restoration/enhancement of wetland and prairie habitats are completed or underway.

-Planned (Phase 7):
+Planned (Phase 9):

-Starting in July, we will begin the seventh phase of the program to protect 1,144 acres and restore/enhance an additional 992 acres of habitat.
+Starting in July, we will begin the ninth phase of the program to restore/enhance an additional 983 acres of habitat.

-The Wetland Habitat Protection Program has generated considerable interest among landowners in protecting these places.
-Collectively they have contributed over \$11.9 million in easement value as leverage to the \$6.4 million spent by the Outdoor Heritage Fund.
+Collectively landowners have contributed over \$13.1 million in easement value as leverage to the \$12 million paid by the Outdoor Heritage Fund.